xataio/pgroll/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to pg-roll, please follow these guidelines:
+If you'd like to contribute to `pg-roll`, please follow these guidelines:

 * Use [issues](https://github.com/xataio/pg-roll/issues) for any questions, bug reports, or feature requests.
 * Check the documentation and [existing issues](https://github.com/xataio/pg-roll/issues) before opening a new issue.